mohammadreza-taghimomeni/matJalaliDatepicker/README.md

-# JalaaliDatepicker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.

-JalaaliDatepicker Folder Structure Conventions
+JalaaliDatepicker
 ============================
+> This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.
 > Folder structure options and naming conventions for software projects
+> We use of Angular Material Components to make this Jalaali datepicker

 ### JalaaliDatepicker layout